 Of course, every policy is different, both in terms of the amount covered and the circumstances under which you can claim, so check your policy carefully.
 Cover for food spoilage typically ranges from $500 up to $2000.

 But whether or not you're covered can depend on how your freezer came to be, well, unfrozen.
-Some policies will only cover you for appliance breakdowns or blackouts due to insurable events like floods and fires.
+Some policies will cover you only for appliance breakdowns or blackouts due to insurable events such as floods and fires.
 And many policies offer coverage for motor burnout as an optional extra.

 The good news is that, as a general rule, food spoilage doesn't incur an excess, so refilling your freezer might not cost you a cent.